-The International Fund's objective is to seek to provide its shareholders with long-term total return.
-The Fund may invest in equity securities of companies of any capitalization, but under normal circumstances, the Fund primarily invests in mid- and large-capitalization companies located in Europe, the Asia-Pacific region, and throughout the rest of the world.
-The Fund's investments will normally be tied economically to at least 10 different countries other than the U.S. Under normal circumstances, at least 80% of the Fund's assets will be invested in equity securities and related investments with similar economic characteristics.
-The Fund will primarily invest in securities of developed market countries throughout the world but may invest up to 10% of its assets in securities of issuers tied economically to emerging market countries.
+The International Equity Fund's objective is to seek to provide its shareholders with long-term total return.
+The Fund may invest in equity securities of companies of any capitalization located in Europe, the Asia-Pacific region, and throughout the rest of the world, but under normal circumstances, the Fund primarily invests in mid- and large-capitalization companies tied economically to developed market countries located in Europe, the Asia-Pacific region, and throughout the rest of the world.
+The Fund's investments will normally be tied economically to at least 10 different countries other than the U.S. and at least 40% of the Fund's assets will be invested in companies tied economically to countries outside the U.S. Under normal circumstances, at least 80% of the Fund's assets will be invested in equity securities and related investments with similar economic characteristics.
+The Fund may invest up to 10% of its assets in securities of issuers tied economically to emerging market countries.

 The Bond Fund's objective is to seek to provide its shareholders with a high level of current income and total return.
 Under normal circumstances, the Fund invests at least 80% of its assets in investment-grade securities and maintains an effective duration within two years (plus or minus) of the portfolio duration of the securities comprising the Barclays U.S. Aggregate Bond Index as calculated by the Subadviser.
-Under normal circumstances, at least 80% of the Fund's assets will be invested in bonds, including government and corporate bonds, mortgagebacked and asset-backed securities, and U.S. dollar denominated bonds issued by non-U.S. entities.
-The Fund's investments in bonds also may include floating and variable rate loans and securities of emerging market issuers.
-A significant portion of the Fund's assets may be invested in securities issued by government-sponsored entities such as Freddie Mac, Fannie Mae, and the Federal Home Loan Banks.
+Under normal circumstances. at least 80% of the Fund's assets will be invested in bonds, including government and corporate bonds, mortgagebacked and asset-backed securities, non-U.S. dollar denominated bonds, and U.S. dollar denominated bonds issued by non-U.S. entities.
+The Fund's investments in bonds also may include floating and variable rate loans and municipal securities.
+A significant portion of the Fund's assets may be invested in securities issued by governmentsponsored entities such as Freddie Mac, Fannie Mae, and the Federal Home Loan Banks.
 A significant portion of the Fund's assets may also be invested in "to be announced" securities, including mortgage dollar roll, when-issued, delayed delivery and forward commitment securities.
-A "to be announced" transaction is a method of trading mortgage-backed securities where the buyer and seller agree upon general trade parameters such as agency, settlement date, par amount, and price at the time the contract is entered into but the mortgage-backed securities are delivered in the future, generally 30 days later.
+A "to be announced" transaction is a method of trading mortgage-backed securities where the buyer and seller agree upon general trade parameters such as agency. settlement date, par amount, and price at the time the contract is entered into but the mortgage-backed securities are delivered in the future, generally 30 days later.
 The Fund may invest up to 20% of its net assets in below investment grade debt securities (sometimes referred to as "junk bonds") or, if unrated, of equivalent credit quality as determined by the Subadviser.
 The Fund may invest in privately issued mortgage-backed and asset-backed securities.
 The Fund may invest in securities that are in default and illiquid securities.
 The Fund's investments may change significantly from time to time based on current market conditions and investment eligibility determinations.